Jean's Bible Study Topics of the New Testament

 Jn 12,4-6

-· (25h) Sin Ø Poverty (Forms of fear) Ø Thief Ø Stealing from some one
+(25h) Sin >> Poverty (Forms of fear) >> Thief >> Stealing from some one

-· (76c) Thy kingdom come Ø Motives Ø Seeking authority for security Ø Motives based on greed
+(76c) Thy kingdom come >> Motives >> Seeking authority for security >> Motives based on greed

-· (166i) Works of the devil Ø Manifestations of the devil Ø Carnality Ø The carnal mind cannot discern between good and evil Ø The world’s perspective on wealth
+(166i) Works of the devil >> Manifestations of the devil >> Carnality/Secularism (mindset of the world) >> The carnal mind cannot discern between good and evil >> The world’s perspective on wealth

-· (170h) Works of the devil Ø Manifestations of the devil Ø Outward appearance Ø Temporary Ø Rewards of this life are temporary
+(170h) Works of the devil >> Manifestations of the devil >> Outward appearance >> Temporary >> Rewards of this life are temporary

-· (182j) Works of the devil Ø The origin of lawlessness Ø Deception Ø Being deceptive with people Ø Telling the truth with an evil motive
+(182j) Works of the devil >> The origin of lawlessness >> Deception >> Being deceptive with people >> Telling the truth with an evil motive

-· (186d) Works of the devil Ø The result of lawlessness Ø The reprobate Ø Man’s role in becoming a reprobate Ø The fool throws Jesus away for something better -- God has given Judas Iscariot to us as an example of a reprobate mind.
-Jesus chose twelve disciples and chose one of them as a devil on purpose, who would betray Him.
-He did this because he knew that every generation after Him throughout the millennia would have to deal with the bloodsucking nature of this kind of people, who have no conscience or capacity to believe in God.
-Judas walked with Jesus for 3 ½ years and witnessed probably thousands of miracles firsthand.
-He abided with Jesus in the inner circle, yet he still did not believe.
+(186db) Works of the devil >> The result of lawlessness >> Man’s role in becoming a reprobate >> The fool throws Jesus away for something better >> Judas betrayed the Lord – Judas Iscariot was one of Jesus’ twelve disciples who walked with Him about 3 years; He heard the word of God in its purest form, saw countless miracles performed right under his nose, yet he did not repent as a thief.
+He probably Oood and Awed the miracles like watching the fireworks, but he was never shaken to his core or stopped even for a moment to reflect on what he was seeing and hearing.
+He was impervious to rehabilitation.
+God has given Judas Iscariot to us as an example of a reprobate mind.
+Jesus chose twelve disciples, accepting a devil on purpose, who would betray Him, because he knew every generation after Him throughout the next two millennia would have to deal with the bloodsucking nature of this kind of people, who have no conscience or capacity to believe in God.
+He abided with Jesus in the inner circle, yet he did not believe.
 He cared only for himself and valued money over spiritual matters of the heart.
-He simply was not capable of comprehending the kingdom of God.
+He simply was not capable of comprehending the Kingdom of God.
 In every way he was the opposite of Mary Magdalene.
-He was deeply entrenched in the value system of the world, and never heard on a spiritual level a single word that Jesus ever spoke.
-Yet he fit in perfectly well with the rest of the disciples, who loved Jesus with all their hearts and understood Him on a limited basis.
+He was deeply entrenched in the value system of the world, and spiritually never heard a single word Jesus spoke, yet he perfectly blended with the rest of the disciples, who loved Jesus with all their hearts.
 No one suspected there was an unbeliever in their midst.
-During the Lord’s Supper in Lk 22,20-23, Jesus told His disciples that there was one seated with them at the table who had already betrayed Him, and they all began to discuss with each other which one it might be, implying they didn’t know.
-In other words Judas blended among the disciples very well.
-(That was meant to scare you.)
+During the Lord’s Supper in Lk 22,20-23, Jesus told them there was one seated at the table who would betrayed Him, and they all began to discuss with each other which one it might be, implying they didn’t know.

 Jn 12-5,6